kiran-bhalerao/saathi/doc/saathi_non_tech_concept.md

 ### 4. Discussion Mode (Chapter-Specific Chat)

-For each chapter, there's a private chat space where partners can communicate.
+Each chapter has its own private conversation space accessible via a **chat icon** in the chapter reader screen.
+This is where partners discuss pinged content and communicate about that chapter's topics.

+**Accessing Discussion:**
+- Tap the chat icon (top right) while reading any chapter
+- Opens that chapter's dedicated conversation thread
+- All pinged sections from that chapter automatically appear here for discussion

 **Features:**
-- Chat stays specific to that chapter (keeps conversations focused)
+- **Chapter-Focused:** Chat stays specific to that chapter (keeps conversations organized)
+- **Ping Integration:** When female shares/pings a section, it goes directly to that chapter's discussion
-- Quick vocabulary buttons at the bottom insert relevant terms
+- **Quick Vocabulary:** Buttons at bottom insert chapter-relevant terms
   - Example buttons: [Foreplay] [Arousal] [Clitoris] [Comfort]
-- Can ping additional sections during the conversation
-- Messages auto-delete after 7 days for privacy (optional)
+- **Privacy:** Messages auto-delete after 7 days (optional)
-- No message editing (prevents manipulation or deletion of important conversations)
+- **Integrity:** No message editing (prevents manipulation of conversations)
+- **Additional Pings:** Can share more sections mid-conversation

 **Interface Visual:**
 ```
 ┌────────────────────────────────┐
-│ Chapter 10: Making Love         │
+│ 💬 Chapter 10: Making Love     │
+├────────────────────────────────┤
+│ [Pinged section card]          │
+│ "Understanding Arousal"        │
 ├────────────────────────────────┤
 │ [Chat messages area]           │
 │ Her: I learned arousal needs   │